-“We want each of you to show this same diligence to the very end, so that what you hope for may be fully realized.
-We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.”
+Hebrews 6: 11 “We want each of you to show this same diligence to the very end, so that what you hope for may be fully realized.
+12 We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.”

-The Academy student is ready to commit to a life style of dance.
-They dream of vocational dancing, or preparing for the future with dance as an integral part of their lives.
-These students have the same physical demand of an athlete and are willing to train with the help of a support team.
+The Academy student is ready to commit to a lifestyle of dance.
+They dream of vocational dancing or preparing for the future with dance as an integral part of their lives.
+These students have the same physical demand as an athlete and are willing to train with the help of a support team.
 Placement in these classes is based on an evaluation from the director.

-Our Fall Season is 11 months of classes from mid-August to mid-June with a full performance Production on the 2nd or 3rd weekend of June.
+Our Fall Season is 11 months of classes from the week of August 10 to mid-June with a full performance Production on the 2nd or 3rd weekend of June.
 For new students, please schedule a placement meeting with the Director through email or phone call.

 2 hours of Ballet technique, 1 hour of Jazz technique, 1 hour of Tap technique a week

-Students in this level will study ballet vocabulary, focusing on the development of the legs and feet with the introduction of pre-pointe and beginner pointe work.
-Jazz in continually challenged and grown with stength & flexibility.
+Students at this level will study ballet vocabulary, focusing on the development of the legs and feet with the introduction of pre-pointe and beginner pointe work.
+Jazz is continually challenged and grown with strength & flexibility.
 Contemporary and Modern movement is introduced as an expression of emotions.

-3-4 hours of Ballet technique, 1 hours of jazz, 1 hours of contemporary a week
+3-4 hours of Ballet technique, 1 hour of jazz/contemporary, 1 hour of modern a week

 Level 4: Ballet/Pointe/Modern/Jazz/Contemporary

-Ballet technique continues to be emphasized with more advanced choreography and curriculm.
+Ballet technique continues to be emphasized with more advanced choreography and curriculum.
 Pointe work is also included in this level.
-Contemporary, Modern and Jazz technique is refined while expressing more in depth story telling and purpose through the art of dance.
+Contemporary, Modern, and Jazz technique is refined while expressing more in-depth storytelling and purpose through the art of dance.
 Dancers are challenged in every aspect of training and performance.
-Students in this level are eligible for Principle and Lead roles in the end of year Production.
+Students at this level are eligible for Principle and Lead roles at the end of year Production.

 6 hours of Ballet technique, 1.5 hours of jazz/contemporary, 1.5 hours of modern a week